Back to Blog

 ShareX screenshot tool interface

-ShareX is the most powerful free screenshot app for PC out there.
-It's open source and deeply flexible.
-It does everything from basic grabs to auto-upload workflows.
+ShareX is a free, open-source screenshot app for PC.
+It's deeply flexible and does everything from basic grabs to auto-upload workflows.

 Key features: